Guides & Articles

 Frequently Asked Questions About IPMX

-IPMX (Internet Protocol Media Experience) is a set of open standards and specifications created by AIMS (the Alliance for IP Media Solutions) to provide a consistent and interoperable way to transport AV over IP in the ProAV industry.
+IPMX (Internet Protocol Media Experience) is a suite of standards and open specifications created by AIMS (the Alliance for IP Media Solutions) to provide a consistent and interoperable way to transport AV over IP in the ProAV industry.
 The industry’s diverse needs—from live events to installations—are all addressed by IPMX.

 IPMX is IP based so it can work on 1 Gbps to 100 Gbps networks and beyond, including wireless.
 This is made possible by the support of a standard compression scheme which enables ultra-low latency while maintaining excellent quality.
 It can also support full true uncompressed quality, if needed.
 IPMX can transport any resolution up to 8K and beyond, in 4:4:4 10-bit color or target a 4:2:2 color space to remain consistent with other quality sources and elements in the workflow.
 To keep up with the ever-changing security landscape, IPMX has a growing security solution and supports HDCP 2.x for protected content support, which is essential in many ProAV workflows.